NMRExchangeFormat/NEF/specification/Overview.md

       will be described below). 'ha', 'Ca', and 'ca' are not recognised as atom names that match the molecule, but only as anonymous identifier strings.

-    2. 'sequence_code' is a string, not an integer.
+    4. 'sequence_code' is a string, not an integer.
 It is recommended to use consecutive numbers along a chain, or, failing that, to put any alt_codes as suffixes (as in '127B').
 It is encouraged to use the same chain code only for groups of residues that are bound to each other.

-    3. 'sequence_code's, too, must be consistently used throughout the file.
+    5. 'sequence_code's, too, must be consistently used throughout the file.
 It follows that any program-specific numberings must be given and used in the program-specific namespace, and that renaming and renumbering after deposition must preserve the original names (possibly using a deposition-specific namespace for the new names).

-    4. Structures must be given in mmCIf format.
-In this format the author naming tags are used for the names in the NEF file, whereas IUPAC names are given as the main identifiers.
-This gives a IUPAC-NEF mapping for each individual model in an ensemble.
+    6. Structures must be given in mmCIf format.
+In this format the author naming tags are used for the names in the NEF file, whereas RCSB names are given as the main identifiers.
+This gives an RCSB-NEF mapping for each individual model in an ensemble.
 The mapping reflects two different phenomena:
     1) The renumbering of the sequence, renaming of residues or atoms that arises from regularisation or changes in standard names when going from author to mmCif